zsquareplusc/python-embedded-launcher/README.rst

     A tool to combine scripts with the ``launcher27.exe`` or ``launcher3.exe``.
     A script is added with the name ``__main__.py`` to a zip file.
     ``launcher.py`` a helper module for the boot script is also appended to the zip.
 This zip file is appended to the exe.
+Optionally it can also include other files too.

 ``launcher_tool.create_python27_minimal``
     Used to create a python27-minimal distribution.
 It copies the Python